 A right of action which is vested in the bankrupt passes to the trustee, unless it is personal to the bankrupt1.
-Where a right of action is acquired by the bankrupt since the commencement of the bankruptcy and is not personal to him, it forms part of his after-acquired property
+Where a right of action is acquired by the bankrupt since the commencement of the bankruptcy and is not personal to him, it forms part of his after-acquired property2 of which he must give notice to the trustee3 and which the trustee may claim for the estate4.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.